thragusjr/thragusjr/README.md

 **`Systems Engineer II`**

-Ethan Page is an IT professional with experience in both systems engineering and cybersecurity.
-The content shown on this Github represents the products of my growth and learning within the ever-growing information technology landscape.
+Ethan Page is an IT professional with experience in application support, penetration testing and systems engineering.
+The content shown on this Github is the product of my learning within the ever-changing information technology landscape.

 ---
 ## 🌐 Additional Links: